Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Missing data imputation

 \subsubsection{Multiple imputation methods}

-Multiple imputation (MI) consists of generating several plausible values for each missing value, leading to several complete datasets.
-The analysis is then performed on each imputed dataset and the results are then combined.
-It is preferable because it takes into account the variability induced by imputation, unlike simple imputation methods.
-An example on MI of financial time series is illustrated at the end of this section.
+In single imputation methods, the entries of $\Zb$ in \eqref{eq:general_imputation} are sampled only once.
+In contrast, \textit{multiple imputation} (MI) generates $M>1$ plausible imputations for each missing value, resulting in $M$ complete datasets.
+Each dataset is analyzed independently, and the results are pooled using standard procedures \cite{rubin1976,little2019} to account for both within-imputation and between-imputation variability.
+This approach provides a more robust and reliable analysis compared to single imputation.
+A detailed example using financial time series is provided in the box at the end of this section.